Posted in:

 Summer solstice – Sonnenwende

-Midsummer is a vital highlight also in Austria.
+Midsummer is also a vital highlight in Austria.
 The year’s longest day is celebrated in different ways throughout the country.
 Summer solstice in the Wachau region in Lower Austria is a magnificent display of artfully shaped bond fires and splendid fireworks.
 Furthermore, the lovely romantic Danube Valley, with its vineyards, provides a brilliant backdrop.
 River cruise ships gather at spots on the Danube where the passengers can watch the spectacle.
-You can also enjoy the spectacle on land, as they take place on both sides of the river.
+You can also enjoy the spectacle on land, as they occur on both sides of the river.
 Sonnenwende in Wachau is one of the most famous traditional festivals in Austria.
-Hence, you should get your boat tickets and book accommodation as soon as possible.
+Hence, you should get your boat tickets and book accommodation as soon as possible, as the spaces fill quickly.

 For more info: https://www.donau.com/en/sonnenwende/